✦ Radian CCA-F · Fully Self-Contained

 ✗ Don't

-• Use sentiment analysis or self-reported confidence as an escalation trigger — unreliable proxies for case complexity
+• Use sentiment analysis as the escalation trigger — explicit human request always overrides sentiment

 CCA Foundations · Complete Exam Simulation